Equidistribution of realizable Steinitz classes for cyclic Kummer extensions: Abstract

 \section{Abstract}

 Let $\ell$ be prime, and $K$ be a number field containing the $\ell$-th roots of unity.
-We use techniques from classical algebraic number theory to prove that the Steinitz classes of $\Z/\ell\Z$ extensions of $K$ are equidistributed among realizable classes in the ideal class group of $K$.
+We use classical algebraic number theory and some analytic techniques to prove that the Steinitz classes of $\Z/\ell\Z$ extensions of $K$ ordered by relative discriminant are equidistributed among realizable classes in the ideal class group of $K$.
 For $\ell = 2$, this was proved by Kable and Wright using the deep theory of prehomogeneous vector spaces.
 Foster proved that Steinitz classes are uniformly distributed between realizable classes for tamely ramified elementary-$m$ extensions using the theory of Galois modules; our approach eliminates this tameness hypothesis.